WasatchPhotonics/EnlightenMobile/README_ARCHITECTURE.md

 One big possible exception is that most of the BLE control logic is actually implemented in the BluetoothView.cs code-behind, rather than (as it probably should be) BluetoothViewModel.cs.
 That's the way it was in the sample code I started with, and I didn't want to break things by moving it.

-Also, if we decide to turn this into a multi-platform app with iOS targets, then it may make perfect sense to have the (platform-dependent) BLE code in the View's code-behind...I'm just not sure.
 We can move it if and when it makes sense to do so, but what we have works.